On higher-spin ${\mathcal{N}=2}$ supercurrent multiplets: Conformal higher-spin supercurrents

 Actually, there are $2 \lfloor \frac{s+3}{2} \rfloor$ linearly independent real superfields of the given tensor structure, ${\mathfrak J}^{++\a(s+1)\ad(s+1)}$, that satisfy the same equations \eqref{2.19a} and \eqref{2.19b}.
 Their general form is

 with arbitrary coefficients $c_k$ modulo natural reality conditions.
 It is natural to ask the question: What is special about the supercurrent \eqref{2.21}?

-The supercurrent \eqref{2.21} was derived in \cite{BIZ3} via the Noether procedure, which involved making used of the rigid symmetries of the hypermultiplet introduced in \cite{BIZ2}.
+The supercurrent \eqref{2.21} was derived in \cite{BIZ3} via the Noether procedure, which involved making use of the rigid symmetries of the hypermultiplet introduced in \cite{BIZ2}.
 Without requiring the hypermultiplet transformation laws to be compatible with the $\cN=2$ superconformal symmetry, there is a huge freedom in the structure of such rigid symmetries of the hypermultiplet and, as a result, in the explicit form of cubic interaction vertices and associated conserved currents.
 In Refs. \cite{BIZ3,BIZ2}, the authors fixed a particular non-conformal family of rigid symmetries of the hypermultiplet.
-Consequently, the corresponding conserved currents \eqref{2.21} are non-primary, which is in contrast to the multiplet \eqref{HMSC}.\footnote{We refer the reader to \cite{KPR} for a study of the Noether procedure for matter coupled to (super)conformal higher-spin fields with manifest (super)conformal invariance.} Other currents \eqref{2.24} correspond to different choices of rigid symmetries of the hypermultiplet.
+Consequently, the corresponding conserved currents \eqref{2.21} are non-primary, which is in contrast to the multiplet \eqref{HMSC}.\footnote{We refer the reader to \cite{KPR} for a study of the Noether procedure for matter coupled to (super)conformal higher-spin fields with manifest (super)conformal invariance.} The latter should naturally arise by gauging the higher symmetries \eqref{B5} - \eqref{B.6}, which preserve superconformal symmetry.
+Other currents \eqref{2.24} correspond to different choices of rigid symmetries of the hypermultiplet.

 A general local solution to the equations \eqref{2.19} is given by \eqref{2.18} in which $J^{ij \a(m+1) \ad(n+1)} $ has the form

 with $\f_{\a(m+1) \ad(n+1)}$ and $ \j_{\a(n+1) \ad(m+1)} $ being arbitrary chiral superfields.
 In the $m=n$ case, these chiral superfields coincide.
 The relations \eqref{2.23c} and \eqref{2.23d} are not included if only the constraints \eqref{2.19a} and \eqref{2.19b} are imposed, as in the case of \eqref{2.21}.